 Decide what shape nose you would like your bear to have.
 If you are not sure, cut out some felt shapes and hold them against the bear's snout.
 When I am doing a nose, I like to use the 3 inch needle... a good sharp one!
+A dull needle is very hard to use.

-Start with a length of pearle cotton about 30" long.
+Start with a length of pearle cotton about 18" long.
 I prefer to use 2 shorter pieces than one long piece as I find the long pieces get knotted up too easily.